johanhedin/nanoca/doc/SMARTCARD.md

 the Security Officer.
 Write them down somewhere safe or be confident that you remember them.
 Do the same for the User, one PIN and one PUK.

+> [!NOTE]
-> Note 1: If you loose the Security Officer PIN, you will not be able to wipe the card and start over or provision new PINs, basically bricking the the card.
+> If you loose the Security Officer PIN, you will not be able to wipe
+> the card and start over or provision new PINs, basically bricking the the card.

 Insert the card into the card reader and make sure that this card is the only PKCS11/PIV card/token connected to your computer.
 Then run the following: